Less Than Full Time Training

 Eligibility

-Trainees of either sex can apply for less than full-time training, but must have well founded reasons why full-time training is impractical
+All trainees can apply for less than full-time training, but must have well founded reasons why full-time training is impractical

-There are two eligibility categories:
+There are three eligibility categories:

 Category 1: Those doctors in training with:-